Rain Therapeutics to Participa - GuruFocus.com

 NEWARK, Calif., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Rain Therapeutics Inc. (NasdaqGS: RAIN), (“Rain”) a late-stage biotechnology company developing precision oncology therapeutics with a lead product candidate, milademetan, an oral, small molecule inhibitor of the MDM2-p53 complex that reactivates p53, today announced that company management will be participating in H.C.
-Wainwright’s 3rd Annual Precision Oncology Conference on November 14, 2022.
+18, 2022 (GLOBE NEWSWIRE) -- Rain Therapeutics Inc. (NasdaqGS: RAIN), (“Rain”), a late-stage biotechnology company developing precision oncology therapeutics with a lead product candidate, milademetan, an oral, small molecule inhibitor of the MDM2-p53 complex that reactivates p53, today announced that it will be participating in Piper Sandler’s 34th Annual Healthcare Conference, being held November 29 – December 1, 2022, in New York.

-Company management will participate in one-on-one investor meetings, and Avanish Vellanki, CEO, will be participating in a fireside chat on Monday, November 14 at 1:00 PM ET.
-The webcast of the fireside chat is linked here.

-If you would like to request a meeting with management, please contact your H.C.
-Wainwright representative.
+Avanish Vellanki, chief executive officer of Rain, will be participating in a fireside chat on Thursday, December 1 at 1:30 p.m.
+ET.
+A webcast of the fireside chat can be accessed here.
+The Company’s management team will participate in one-on-one investor meetings.
+To request a meeting, please contact your Piper Sandler representative.

 About Rain Therapeutics Inc.